Prompt and Parameter Co-Optimization for Large Language Models: Problem Formulation

 \section{Problem Formulation}

-In LLMs, we typically work with an input-output pair $(x, y)$, where $x$ represents a question such as ``What is the capital of France?'', and $y$ corresponds to the expected answer like ``Paris''.
+In the post-training of LLMs, we typically work with an input-output pair $(x, y)$, where $x$ represents a question such as ``What is the capital of France?'', and $y$ corresponds to the expected answer like ``Paris''.
 Unlike traditional machine learning models, LLMs often require an additional prompt $p$ to rephrase the input $x$ in a way that better guides the model to generate the desired output $y$.
 In the example above, $p$ could be ``Answer the following question briefly:''.
-Letting the language model be denoted as $\mathcal{M}$, the overall process can be formulated as:
+Let $\mathcal{M}$ be the language model, the overall process can be written as:

 To enhance the capability of $\mathcal{M}$, there are two primary research directions: (1) Prompt optimization.
 The core idea of this approach is to find an optimal prompt $p$ that facilitates more accurate prediction of $y$.
 Given a loss function $\mathcal{L}$, the objective can be formulated as: where $D=\{(x_i, y_i)\}_{i=1}^N$ denotes the set of input-output pairs.
 We use the subscript $i$ in $p_i$ to indicate that the prompt is input-sensitive.
 However, depending on the specific application, a shared or unified prompt across all inputs is also a natural extension.
 (2) Fine-tuning.
 This method regards the LLM as a traditional machine learning model, and optimizes its parameters based on the given input-output pairs.
 In specific, the objective is formulated as follows: where we use $\theta$ to represent the parameters of the large language model.